CVE-2026-40944: CWE-295: Improper Certificate Validation in oxia-db oxia

 Technical Summary

 Oxia, a metadata store and coordination system, had an improper certificate validation vulnerability (CWE-295) in versions before 0.16.2.
-The trustedCertPool() function in the TLS configuration only parsed the first PEM block from CA certificate bundles, ignoring additional certificates such as intermediate CAs.
-This incomplete loading breaks the certificate chain validation process for mTLS connections, potentially undermining the trust model.
-The vulnerability was addressed and fixed in oxia version 0.16.2.
+The trustedCertPool() function responsible for TLS configuration only parsed the first PEM block in CA certificate files, ignoring additional certificates in a CA bundle such as intermediate or root CAs.
+This incomplete parsing silently breaks the certificate chain validation process for mTLS connections, potentially undermining the trust model.
+The vulnerability has a CVSS 4.0 base score of 6.9 (medium severity).
+The issue is resolved in oxia version 0.16.2.

 Potential Impact